Frost9-Studios/EventbusSystem/Assets/com.frost9.eventbus/README.md

 - **No assembly scanning** - instance-based lifecycle
 - **IL2CPP friendly** - no dynamic code generation

+## Behavior Notes

+- **Early publish is ignored** - Publishing before any observer subscribes will be dropped (no buffering)
+- **On-demand subject creation** - Subjects only exist when someone is observing
+- **No sticky/replay** - Events are not replayed to new subscribers

 ## Migration from Static EventBus

 **Old:**